 - Welfare Reform and the Management of Societal Change, an EU FPV project, 2001-5, 1.1m euros.
 This project, directed from Kent, examines how European social policy responds to the challenges of population ageing, labour market change and ideological shifts against the welfare state.

 - Economic Beliefs and Behaviour, an ESRC Research Programme, 1994-9, £1.5m.
-EBB is a multi-disciplinary research programme involving economists, psychologists, sociologists, social policy experts and other social scientists.
 The research investigated the relationship between people’s understanding of economic and material issues and their behaviour.
-It was conducted in 17 university departments and research institutes in the U.K. and in collaboration with visiting experts from Europe and America.
+It was conducted in 17 university departments and research institutes in the UK and in collaboration with visiting experts from Europe and America.